 These same toddlers who grew up on sippy cups tend to grow up to be teenagers with speech issues or complicated orthodontic cases — requiring more than your typical orthodontic treatment.

-Because sippy cups prevent spills, they’re often seen as a great solution for toddlers learning how to drink, but the long term damage they do just isn’t worth the convenience.
+Because sippy cups prevent spills, they’re often seen as a great solution for toddlers learning how to drink, but the long-term damage they do just isn’t worth the convenience.

 Why I don’t recommend sippy cups to parents:

 Sippy cups prevent normal development of the mouth.
-Sucking from a sippy cup, bottle feeding and suckling a mother’s breast are not all equal.
+Sucking from a sippy cup, bottle feeding and suckling a mother’s breast is not all equal.
 The motor activity of suckling a breast allows the child’s oral cavity to develop properly.